fission/docs.fission.io/docs/content/installation/_index.en.md

 ### Install Fission (if you have helm)

+List of all supported configurations for the charts `fission-all` and `fission-core` can be found [here](https://github.com/fission/fission/tree/master/charts#configuration)

 #### Minikube

 Since minikube 0.26.0 the default bootstrapper is kubeadm which enables RBAC by default.
 For those who work on versions before 0.26.0, please follow the steps below to enable RBAC.